top of page

 ECO4 Flex

-The Local Authority and Supplier Flex element of the ECO4 scheme (ECO4 Flex) allows local authorities (LAs), and the Scottish and Welsh governments (referred to in the scheme as Devolved Administrations or DAs), to refer households to an obligated energy supplier.
+The Local Authority and Supplier Flex element of the ECO4 scheme (ECO4 Flex) allows local authorities (LAs), and the Welsh government (referred to in the scheme as Devolved Administrations or DAs), to refer households to an obligated energy supplier.
 LAs and DAs can identify low-income or vulnerable households who are not in receipt of the means tested benefits which would make them eligible for ECO4, but who may benefit from energy efficiency improvements.

 Energy suppliers can also refer households under ECO4 Flex, where they are either struggling with persistent fuel debt and are supported by suppliers or are using pre-payment meters and have regularly been unable to stay connected to their fuel supplies due to financial hardship.